-On December 6, 2019, this word appeared as a product of a joke made to the “Fox New First” program where at the beginning of the program there was a segment about greeting people who turned years old that day.
-The joker greeted Amos, Casey and “Chewpa mi v%&ga” respectively.
+On December 6, 2019, this word appeared as the product of a joke made to the “Fox New First” program where at the beginning of the program there was a segment about greeting people who had their birthday on that day.
+The joker greeted Amos, Casey and “Chewpa mi ver#ga” respectively.

-Quickly this joke came to light thanks to several people sharing the recording on social networks, pointing out that during the program an obscene Latin expression appeared on television, and all thanks to a skilled joker.
-Generating laughter among some and disgust among others.
+The joke came to light thanks to the fact that several people shared the recording on social networks, thus pointing out that during the program an obscene Latin expression appeared on television.